AlienVault-OTX/OTX-Apps-TAXII/README.md

-### Setting up config.cfg
+### Setting up Config.cfg

-For example a Taxii server using HTTPS:
+For example a Taxii server using HTTPS might look like:
 ```
 [taxii]
 server_ip=https://192.168.1.187
 ```
-- If you are providing a hostname _*or*_ an IP address you need to include https://
+- You need to include https:// - whether its a hostname or an IP address

-What is the diffrence _discovery_path_ vs _uri_?
+What is the difference between _discovery_path_ and _uri_?
 ```
 [taxii]
 discovery_path=/taxii-discovery-service/
 uri=/taxii-data
 ```
-- While in the vast majority of cases the _discovery_path_ and _uri_ can be used interchangeablely as the post_request captured is independent of the destination.
+- In most cases _discovery_path_ and _uri_ can be used interchangeablely - as the post_request captured is independent of the destination.

   {Example: _Soltra Edge Taxii Server_}